 “Luc Morlet is not only a fabulous winemaking talent, he knows how to bring the French savoir faire of complexity, elegance, and precision to the ripe, concentrated, intense fruit of California.”
 Robert M. Parker, Jr. December 2014

 I have had the great pleasure and honor of knowing and assisting the Morlet family with their winery and vineyard acquisitions since 2005, when they acquired their first vineyard in Knights Valley.
-Through the passage of time and patience, with a clear focus on only acquiring vineyards with exceptional terroir, the family later engaged my services to assist in the acquisition of real estate in St. Helena with a winery and an exceptional vineyard in Oakville.
+Through the passage of time and patience, with a clear focus on only acquiring vineyards with exceptional terroir, the family later engaged my services to assist in the acquisition of a St. Helena Winery for sale and an exceptional Oakville vineyard real estate.

 But, there is more to this multi-generational wine making family than just meets the eye.
 A style and technique embedded deep within their veins is truly realized in their final product.